mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 * **Email** – This shows the email of the invited user.
 * **Role** – This shows the access role of the invited user.
 * **Invite date** – This shows the date the invite was sent.
+* Ellipsis button – Clicking the button opens a menu with the following items:

-* Ellipsis icon – Clicking the **...** button enables you to change the access role of the pending invite or cancel the pending invite.
+  * **Edit Role** – Selecting this allows you to change the access role of the pending invite.

+  * **Delete** – Selecting this allows you to cancel the pending invite.

 ## 6 Portfolio Settings {#portfolio-settings}